 In addition, you must use at least one of the following precautions:

 An employer should ensure a dedicated spotter meets the following:

 No part of the equipment, load line, or load (including rigging and lifting accessories) is allowed below a power line unless:

-The diagram below illustrates a simple solution related to power-line safety under 1926.1408.
+The diagram to the right illustrates a simple solution related to power-line safety under 1926.1408.

 The demarcation boundary, along with prohibiting the operator from going beyond the boundary, fulfills the requirements for power line safety in 1926.1408.